 Continuing competency requirements—Health equity continuing education.

-(1) Licensed practical nurses and registered nurses must complete a minimum of two hours of health equity continuing education every year upon license renewal as described in WAC 246-12-800 through 246-12-830.
+(1) Nurses must complete a minimum of two hours of health equity continuing education every year upon license renewal.

+(2) The hours spent completing health equity continuing education under this section count toward meeting applicable continuing education requirements for nurse license renewal as described in WAC 246-840-220.

+(3) An educational program providing health equity continuing education training must:

+(a) Include implicit bias training to identify strategies to reduce bias during assessment and diagnosis and may include, but is not limited to, at least one of the topics included in RCW 43.70.613 (3)(c).

+(b) Have trainers with demonstrated knowledge and experience related to health equity.
+Research referenced in the training must be based on current empirical research and known best practices.

+(c) Have courses that assess the health care professional's ability to apply health equity concepts into practice in accordance with profession specific rules, which may include, but are not limited to:

+(i) An assessment at the end of an in-person or virtual continuing education training to determine knowledge gained during that training; or

+(ii) A document provided at the end of an in-person or virtual continuing education training that attests attendance at the training.

-(2) This training must be completed by the end of the second full continuing education reporting period after January 1, 2024, or the second full continuing education reporting period after initial licensure, whichever is later.
+(4) This training must be completed by the second full continuing education reporting period after initial licensure.

-(3) After the first required reporting period, this training must be completed within a 12-month period prior to license renewal.
+(5) After the first required reporting period, this training must be completed within a 12-month period prior to license renewal.
 Additional hours cannot be rolled over to the following year.

-(4) The hours spent completing health equity continuing education under this section count toward meeting applicable continuing education requirements for nurse license renewal as described in WAC 246-840-220.

 WAC 246-840-230

 Continuing competency audit process and compliance.

-(1) The commission may conduct a compliance audit:
+(1) The board may conduct a compliance audit:

 (a) Through random selection; and

-(b) At the discretion of the commission, on nurses under the disciplinary process.
+(b) At the discretion of the board, on nurses under the disciplinary process.

-(2) The commission will notify a nurse selected for compliance audit at the address on record with the department.
+(2) The board will notify a nurse selected for compliance audit at the address on record with the department.

 (3) The nurse must submit continuing education in clock hours.